Best Beans for Espresso in 2022

-Before we go any further into this conversation, there is one thing you absolutely need, must, know: there is no such thing as an espresso bean.
+Before we go any further, there is one thing you absolutely must know: there is no such thing as an espresso bean.

 Espresso isn’t a roasting method, either.
 You can’t pick an espresso bean off of a plant, nor can you roast it in a specific way to make it an espresso bean.
 Espresso is created based on the brewing process, aka, what you do to it.

-All of that being said, that doesn’t mean that there aren’t types of beans and roasts that aren’t primed and ready to produce a shot of espresso that’ll almost make Monday morning tolerable.
+All of that being said, that doesn’t mean that there aren’t types of beans and roasts that aren’t primed and ready to produce a shot of espresso that’ll your make Monday morning tolerable.

 Espresso shots are at the core of mixed coffee drinks as well as in your demitasse.
 By definition, it’s simply strong black coffee made by forcing nearly-boiling water through it.